nitrogenlogic/knc/README.md

 &copy; 2011-2021 Mike Bourgeous, licensed under [GNU Affero GPLv3][1].

-Some Javascript dependencies under `wwwdata/` will have their own licenses.
+Some CSS and Javascript dependencies under `wwwdata/` will have their own licenses.
 See each file for details.

 Use of knc code in new projects is not recommended due in part to its older style and obsolete dependencies.